kmve/kmve.github.io/_posts/2017-09-22-test-atmn-in-python-3.markdown

 Test fixtures are predominantly used in the form of carrying out necessary set up as a prerequisite in order to execute a test but can also involve some post process following a test such as clean up.

 Under object-oriented test structures, such as JUnit, test classes facilitate test fixtures through setUp and tearDown methods (e.g. methods are annotated with *@BeforeAll*, *@BeforeEach*, *@AfterEach*, *@AfterAll*).
-Whilst pytest still facilitates this, as there are many advantages to using this OO approach, pytest provides the ability to apply test fixtures to both independent test functions and test functions within test classes by means of **dependency injection**.
+Whilst pytest still facilitates this, it also provides the ability to apply test fixtures to both independent test functions and test functions within test classes by means of **dependency injection**.

 Diving straight into an example again, if we edit our previous test file *test_file_example.py* with the following contents: